simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 There are several different types of coding languages, each with its own unique characteristics and purposes.

 1. **Procedural Languages**: These languages follow a step-by-step approach to solving problems.
-They focus on the sequence of actions and the order in which they are executed.
+They focus on the sequence of actions and the order in which they're executed.
 Examples include C and Pascal.

 2. **Object-Oriented Languages**: These languages organize code into objects, which are instances of classes.
 They emphasize code reusability and modularity.
 Examples include Java and C++.